Databases · 7 min read

 last_accessed: Instant,

 }What I learned building it: Caching is about defining your consistency requirements, not about performance.
 The performance is a consequence of relaxing consistency.
 The real decision is: for how long is stale data acceptable?
-For balance reads in a game context, 30 seconds is fine.
+For balance reads in a long running game context, 30 seconds is fine.
 For a transaction confirmation, zero seconds is required.

 I cache reads but never writes.
 Writes go directly to the database and invalidate the cache entry.
 This is a simple rule that prevents an entire class of bugs.